 There's something to suit all holiday-makers in Hurgharda, from budget-conscious travellers looking for a simple guest house, to travellers who desire all the bells and whistles of five star luxury.

-It's only around 5 hours in the air, before touching down in a completely different world.
+Only around 5 hours in the air takes you to a completely different world.
 Follow the allure of the cobalt coloured Red Sea and go diving to experience sublime natural wonders.
 Alternately, marinate in the sun on 37 kilometres of immaculate beach.